 Author and Speaker

 Dr. Orna Rosenfeld is passionate about housing and inclusive urban development.
-Her work covers 56 countries, where she advises governments, selected cities and leaders of international organizations such as the European Commission, UNECE, the World Bank and the Council of Europe Development Bank, among others.
+Her work covers 56 countries, where she advises governments, selected cities and leaders of international organizations such as the European Commission, the European Investment Bank, the World Bank and the Council of Europe Development Bank and the United Nations.
 As a Doctor of science, she combines expertise from a number of disciplines: city planning, architectural engineering and socio-political research, to advance housing knowledge, investment and policy in pursuit of inclusive urban futures.

-She is the author of numerous books, scientific and strategic articles and reports, among them the flagship study Social Housing in the UNECE Region: Models, Trends and Challenges, and co-author of the Habitat III Global Report published by the United Nations.
+She is the author of numerous books, scientific and strategic articles and reports published internationally and translated to 27 EU languages, Russian and Korean.
+Among them the flagship study Social Housing in the UNECE Region: Models, Trends and Challenges published by the United Nations.